An explanation of Mondrian's oeuvre by Michael Sciam

 Lozenge with Four Yellow Lines

-After the extreme synthesis observed in Fig. 9, we see in Fig. 10 a square that again appears to be defined by four sides but extending partially beyond the edges of the painting.
+After the extreme synthesis observed in Fig. 9, we see here a square that again appears to be defined by four sides but extending partially beyond the edges of the painting.

 The square in this lozenge has the same proportions as the canvas: